cpp-cat/bettercare4.me/README.md

 - Refactor package naming to add com.nickelsoftware.bettercare4me to all packages.
 - Created package com.nickelsoftware.bettercare4me.hedis to put base HEDIS rules framework classes
 - Created package com.nickelsoftware.bettercare4me.hedis.hedis2014 for all HEDIS 2014 rules
+- Read NDC from CSV file for use in HEDIS rules
+- Created CDCRuleBase as base class for all CDC rule classes.
+This base class implement CDC meet and exlusion criteria

 # Sprint 2: Claim detail class and HEDIS rules